Prioritized Level Replay: Introduction

+Despite its humble origin in games, the PCG abstraction proves far-reaching: Many control problems, such as teaching a robotic arm to stack blocks in a specific formation, easily conform to PCG.
+Here, each level may consist of a unique combination of initial block positions, arm state, and target formation.
+In a vastly different domain, Hanabi \citep{bard2020hanabi} also conforms to PCG, where levels map to initial deck orderings.
+These examples illustrate the generality of the PCG abstraction: Most challenging RL problems entail generalizing across instances (or levels) differing along some underlying factors of variation and thereby can be aptly framed as PCG.
+This highlights the importance of effective deep RL methods for PCG environments.

+Many techniques have been proposed to improve generalization in the PCG setting (see Section \ref{section:related_work}), requiring changes to the model architecture, learning algorithm, observation space, or environment structure.
+Notably, these approaches default to uniform sampling of training levels.
+We instead hypothesize that the variation across levels implies that at each point of training, each level likely holds different potential for an agent to learn about the structure shared across levels to improve generalization.
+Inspired by this insight and selective sampling methods from active learning, we investigate whether sampling the next training level weighed by its learning potential can improve generalization.

-We introduce \algoname{}, illustrated in Figure~\ref{fig:algo_fig}, a method for sampling training levels that exploits this difference among levels.
-Our method induces a level-sampling distribution that prioritizes levels based on the learning potential of replaying each level anew.
-Throughout agent training, our method updates a heuristic score appraising the agent's learning potential on a level based on temporal-difference (TD) errors collected along the last trajectory sampled from that level.
-Rather than sampling from the default, typically static (e.g.~uniform), training level distribution, our method samples from a distribution derived from a normalization procedure over these level scores. \algoname{} does not make any assumption about how the policy is updated, and is therefore compatible with any RL method.
-Furthermore, our method does not rely on some external or general method for quantifying difficulty of a level, but instead derives a level score directly from the policy.
-The only requirements---satisfied in a wide number of settings where a simulator or game is used to collect experience---are as follows: (i) some notion of ``level'' exists, (ii) such levels can be sampled from the environment in an identifiable way, and (iii) given a level identifier, it is possible to set the environment to that level to be able to collect new experiences from it.
+We introduce \algoname{} (PLR), illustrated in Figure~\ref{fig:algo_fig}, a method for sampling training levels that exploits the differences in learning potential among levels to improve both sample efficiency and generalization. \algoabbrev{} selectively samples the next training level based on an estimated learning potential of replaying each level anew.
+During training, our method updates scores estimating each level's learning potential as a function of the agent's policy and temporal-difference (TD) errors collected along the last trajectory sampled on that level.
+Our method then samples the next training level from a distribution derived from a normalization procedure over these level scores. \algoabbrev{} makes no assumptions about how the policy is updated, so it can be used in tandem with any RL algorithm and combined with many other methods such as data augmentation.
+Our method also does not assume any external, predefined ordering of levels by difficulty or other criteria, but instead derives level scores dynamically during training based on how the policy interacts with the environment.
+The only requirements are as follows---satisfied by almost any problem that can be framed as PCG, including RL environments implemented as seeded simulators: (i) Some notion of ``level'' exists, such that levels follow common latent dynamics; (ii) such levels can be sampled from the environment in an identifiable way; and (iii) given a level identifier, the environment can be set to that level to collect new experiences from it.